Ed1123/100-days-of-code/log.md

 **Thoughts:** Another productive coding day.
 I think I’ve found a technique to move when I’m a bit lazy.

+### Day 85: April 9, 2020 (Max sliding window)

+**Today's Progress**: The solution I implemented had a problem and I ran out of ideas for today.
+I’m tired.

+**Thoughts:** A very very tiring day.
+I feel good for having helped my therapist with a virtual conference.
+Even though it took most of my energy and I just could move one hour in my code.

 **Link(s) to work**